 There aren’t enough expletives in the universe to adequately cover how much grief sucks.
 Confronted with the five year anniversary of my sister’s death, my grief is hardly resolved.
 There continues to be tumultuous and frustrating thoughts that I cannot reconcile any better today than I did five years ago.
-Here are the six most frustrating thing about grief:
+Here are the six most frustrating things about grief:

 When someone old dies after a long full life, you don’t think about what could have been.
 But if someone dies young, it’s hard to avoid thinking about what could have been.
 Your loved one will never reach life’s traditional milestones.
 Never will turn 30.
 Never will get married.
 Never will have children.
 But it’s not all about your loved ones missed milestones, it’s the milestones you experience without them that sting just as much.

 There isn’t anything to do after someone you love dies.
 No matter how much you want to – there is nothing you can do that will make any significant difference.
 Nothing will bring your loved one back, even for a moment.
 From preparing your loved one’s favorite meal to bringing flowers to their grave, at the most you are savoring your loved one’s memories.
 There are times these types of rituals bring comfort, but other times bring nothing but frustration at their inadequacy to heal the hole in your heart.

 When your loved one was alive you took so much for granted that in grief you focus on.
 I never could imagine that one day I might forget the sound of my sister’s voice.
 I am haunted by the constant fear that I will forget it.
 It’s been five years now and sometimes I can hardly remember the sound of her voice, her laugh, and even the look she made when I annoyed her.
 No picture does her presence justice and captures her spirit the way she filled a room.